JSydll/elepi/doc/development.md

 ## Creating quests

 Each quest is shipped as a dedicated Yocto recipe.
-You only need to inherit the `elepi-quest` bbclass and define the key properties of your quest in form of the following variables:
+You only need to inherit the `elepi-quest.bbclass` and define the key properties of your quest in form of the following variables:

 **Mandatory**:

 - `QUEST_DESCRIPTION`: A text file explaining the goal of the quest and possible entrypoints.
 This will be shown when users call `elepictl info`.
+By default, the `elepi-quest.bbclass` assumes a file named `description.txt` to be present under `files`.

-- `QUEST_VERIFICATION_KEY`: Path to the public key used to validate the quest's solution code.
-More on that below.
+- `QUEST_VERIFICATION_KEY`: Path to the public key used to validate the quest's solution code (more on that below).
+By default, the `elepi-quest.bbclass` assumes a file named `verification.key` to be present under `files`.

 **Optional**:
-- `QUEST_HINT_FILES`: A list of source paths to text files each containing one hint to solve the quest.
+- `QUEST_HINTS_DIR`: A directory path containing all hint files to be deployed.
   They will be revealed in the order they appear on the filesystem to the user on calls to `elepictl hint`.
+By default, the `elepi-quest.bbclass` assumes the directory `hints` to be present under `files`.
+If you don't want to give any hints, you can define the variable empty.

 - `QUEST_SETUP_SCRIPTS`: A list of source paths to bash scripts to be executed in the package post-install step, for example to perform runtime-only preparations